Skip to main content

 Testosterone Pellets the Promise of Stability

-Subcutaneous offer the most stable pharmacokinetic profile.
+Subcutaneous testosterone pellets offer the most stable pharmacokinetic profile.
 Once implanted, they release a small, consistent amount of testosterone daily for 3-6 months.
 This method avoids the weekly fluctuations of injections entirely, maintaining serum testosterone within a steady, optimal range.
 The primary safety considerations are procedural.

 There is a low but present risk of infection (0.3-0.4%) or pellet extrusion (0.3-1.1%).
-Another consideration is the potential for supraphysiologic dosing if too many pellets are implanted, which can lead to like (an increase in red blood cells) or elevated estradiol levels.
+Another consideration is the potential for supraphysiologic dosing if too many pellets are implanted, which can lead to side effects like erythrocytosis (an increase in red blood cells) or elevated estradiol levels.
 Careful calculation of the dose based on body weight, baseline hormone levels, and clinical symptoms is essential.

 Table 1 ∞ Comparison of Testosterone Delivery Routes